-- threats and intimidation;

-- harassment or "cyber stalking" (e.g. repeatedly sending unwanted texts, instant messages)

-- vilification / defamation;

-- exclusion or peer rejection;

-- impersonation;

-- unauthorised publication of private information or images (including what are sometimes misleadingly referred to as 'happy slapping' images, sharing nudes/semi-nudes and upskirting images);
+- threats and intimidation; - harassment or "cyber stalking" (e.g. repeatedly sending unwanted texts, instant messages) - vilification / defamation; - exclusion or peer rejection; - impersonation; - unauthorised publication of private information or images (including what are sometimes misleadingly referred to as 'happy slapping' images, sharing nudes/semi-nudes and upskirting images); - encouraging derogative comments on online platforms - sending, insulting and vicious text messages or messages of a sexual nature (including nudes and semi-nudes); - posting fake and/or obscene photographs of the victim(s) on a social networking site and manipulation; and - unpleasant messages or images.

-- setting up website pages and inviting others to post derogatory comments and circulating them

-via various electronic media;

-- sending, insulting and vicious text messages or messages of a sexual nature (including nudes and semi-nudes);

-- posting fake and/or obscene photographs of the victim(s) on a social networking site and manipulation; and

-- Unpleasant messages or images.